Cystic Fibrosis Genetic Carrier Testing

 Genetic tests can diagnose CF, but these tests are often used to find out if a person carries an altered gene.
 The standard test to diagnose CF is called the sweat test.
 It measures the salt in a person's sweat.
 People with CF have saltier sweat than most people.
 If someone is diagnosed with CF through a sweat test, a genetic test can show what the altered CF genes are.
-Learn more about the sweat test.

 Tests Before a Baby’s Birth

 A baby can be tested for CF before birth.
 If the mother and father are both carriers of altered CF genes, or if the mother is a carrier, genetic testing for CF can be done before birth.
 To learn more, ask your doctor, obstetrician, midwife or genetic counselor.